SpaceNomadLearning/BlackjackGame/docs/Simplified-Blackjack.md

 ### Instant-Win conditions

-- “blackjack” hand - A player’s first two cards are an ACE and a card with a 10 value.
+- “blackjack” hand - A player's first two cards are an ACE and a card with a 10 value.
 - A player reaches exactly 21